 After choosing your registered agent, the next step is to file the LLC Certificate of Organization with the Nebraska Secretary of State.
 This is the document that actually forms your LLC as a separate legal entity.

-With your application, you’ll need to pay the Nebraska LLC Filing Fee: $100.
-There is an additional $8 for each page.
+With your application, you’ll need to pay the Nebraska LLC Filing Fee: $105.

 The simplest way to file this document is online with the Nebraska Secretary of State Corporate Document eDelivery and select forming a new entity/qualifying a foreign entity.
 You’ll need to create a subscriber login using the name of your business, an active email address, and a credit card that you’ll use to complete your purchase.
 The system isn’t extremely user-friendly, but everything you’ll need is there.

 If you don’t want to use the online system, you can also apply by mail.
 If you choose this option, you’ll need to hire a lawyer and have them create one for you based on Nebraska Revised Statute 21-117.
 The State of Nebraska does not provide an official Certificate of Organization form.
-It will cost a $100 filing fee plus a $5 additional charge per page.
+It will cost a $105 filing fee.
 The submission process is the same as the online application.

 Step 4.
 Complete Nebraska Publication Requirements